flutter/website/src/docs/cookbook/networking/send-data.md

 Hooray!
 Now you've got a function that sends the title to a server to create an album.

-## 4. Let's get the title as input from user
+## 4. Get the title as input from user

-Let's create a `TextField` to enter a title and a `RaisedButton` to send data to server.
+Create a `TextField` to enter a title and a `RaisedButton` to send data to server.
 Also define a `TextEditingController` to read the user input from a `TextField`

 When the `RaisedButton` is pressed, the `_futureAlbum` is set to the value returned by `createAlbum()` method.